Magic 7.3 Download

 Extended the method used for extracting annular transistors to cope with "device resistor" and "device capacitor".
 Also, fixed a bug in the method which was previously giving incorrect output for certain geometries of annular transistor.

 Also: Added keyword "alias" to the "types" section of the technology file.
 This allows the declaration of macros representing multiple device types.
 These macros will be expanded when reading the technology file.
 With this addition, the magic technology file syntax is now able to handle everything that the preprocessors were used for, so there is no longer any need to write technology files requiring preprocessing.
-Fixed a bug in the handling of the "variant" keyword in the techfile extract, cifoutput, and cifinput sections.
+Fixed a bug in the handling of the "variant" keyword in the techfile extract, cifoutput, and cifinput sections.- November 1, 2004

 Fixed a couple of errors in the resistor extraction code from revision 58, and altered the algorithm so that the result is orientation-independent.
 Grieved over presidential election results.